Why We Don't Use Parabens In Our Skin Care Products

 "Our technicians have developed skin care formulas over the years to ensure consumer safety and efficacy.
 We would never add ingredients that were hazardous to our customers as it goes against the grain of what Xtend-Life stands for," says Warren Matthews, Xtend-Life Chairman.

 "I can reassure you that we use the natural form of ingredients in our products whenever possible.
-Every batch is tested for contamination (microbes, heavy metals) and must pass strict in-house limits before release to customers.
+Every batch is tested for contamination (microbes) and must pass strict in-house limits before release to customers.
 We are confident that our skincare products are all 100% safe and can even be used during pregnancy."

 For more information about parabens and why we don't use them in our skin care products, please feel free to email us your questions.